 \subsection{Image-based methods for haze removal}

-\paragraph{Traditional methods.} Koschmieder \cite{koschmieder1924theorie} developed a simplified atmospheric scattering model that describes image formation under haze as a combination of direct attenuation and airlight.
-This model represents a simplification of the more general radiative transfer equation (RTE) \cite{chandrasekhar1960radiative}, which describes the propagation of light through a medium with scattering and absorption.
+\paragraph{Traditional methods.} Koschmieder \cite{koschmieder1924theorie} developed an atmospheric scattering model that describes image formation under haze as a combination of direct attenuation and airlight.
+This model is a simplification of the more general radiative transfer equation (RTE) \cite{chandrasekhar1960radiative}, which describes the propagation of light through a medium with scattering and absorption.
 Though widely used in dehazing methods, the Koschmieder model assumes homogeneous static media, limiting its effectiveness for heterogeneous, dynamic smoke conditions.

 Early image restoration approaches relied on handcrafted priors to estimate physical parameters in the Koschmieder model.
-He et al. \cite{he2011single} try to estimate the attenuation map by leveraging the observation that in most local patches of haze-free images, at least one color channel has very low intensity.
+He et al. \cite{he2011single} tried to estimate the attenuation map by leveraging the observation that in most local patches of haze-free images, at least one color channel has very low intensity.
 Zhu et al. \cite{zhu2015fast} proposed the color attenuation prior, modeling the depth of the scene through the difference between brightness and saturation.
 Berman et al. \cite{berman2016non} developed a non-local method based on the observation that colors in haze-free images form tight clusters in RGB space.
-Though these methods are effective for thin homogeneous haze, they fail in dense smoke scenarios, for which their priors are ill-suited.
+Though effective for thin homogeneous haze, these methods fail in dense smoke scenarios, for which their priors are ill-suited.